Why Real Innovation Is Always Met With Fierce Resistance … and What To Do About ItAdd bookmark

 "Another equally important reason was that true innovation is rarely an extension of the already existing business.
 It rarely fits into the objectives, goals, technologies of the already existing business… "

 Drucker demonstrated why innovative opportunities usually fall outside the assigned scope of the existing decentralized product business.
-And, inevitably get short shrift and swept under the rug.
+And, inevitably get swept under the rug.

 In reality, this was very similar to the way innovative efforts had been organized at DuPont, 3M and other organizations for many years; that is, into separate organizational business development units.